robinrodricks/FluentFTP/README.md

 ## Features

 - Full support for [FTP](#ftp-support), [FTPS](#faq_ftps) (FTP over SSL) and [FTPS with client certificates](#faq_certs)
+- **File management:**
   - File and directory listing for [all major server types](#faq_listings) (Unix, Windows/IIS, Azure, Pure-FTPd, ProFTPD, Vax, VMS, OpenVMS, Tandem, HP NonStop Guardian, IBM OS/400, etc)
   - Easily upload and download a file from the server
+  - Automatically verify the hash of a file & retry transfer if hash mismatches
+  - Configurable error handling (ignore/abort/throw) for multi-file transfers
   - Easily read and write file data from the server using standard streams
   - Create, append, read, write, rename and delete files and folders
   - Recursively deletes folders and all its contents
   - Get file/folder info (exists, size, security flags, modified date/time)
   - Get and set [file permissions](#file-permissions) (owner, group, other)
   - Absolute or relative paths (relative to the "working directory")
   - Get the [hash/checksum](#file-hashing) of a file (SHA-1, SHA-256, SHA-512, and MD5)
+  - Dereference of symbolic links to calculate the linked file/folder
+- **FTP protocol:**
+  - Extensive support for FTP commands, including some server-specific commands
+  - Easily send server-specific FTP commands using the `Execute()` method
+  - Explicit and Implicit SSL connections are supported for the control and data connections using .NET's `SslStream`
+  - Passive and active data connections (PASV, EPSV, PORT and EPRT)
   - Supports DrFTPD's PRET command, and the Unix CHMOD command
   - Supports FTP Proxies (User@Host, HTTP 1.1)
-- Dereferencing of symbolic links
-- Passive and active data connections (PASV, EPSV, PORT and EPRT)
+  - FTP command logging using `TraceListeners` (passwords omitted) to trace or log output to a file
+  - SFTP is not supported as it is FTP over SSH, a completely different protocol (use [SSH.NET](https://github.com/sshnet/SSH.NET) for that)
+- **Asynchronous support:**
-- Synchronous and asynchronous methods (`async`/`await` pattern) for all operations
+  - Synchronous and asynchronous methods using `async`/`await` for all operations
-- Explicit and Implicit SSL connections are supported for the control and data connections using .NET's `SslStream`
-- Easily send server-specific FTP commands using the `Execute()` method
+  - Asynchronous methods for .NET 4.0 and below using `IAsyncResult` pattern (Begin*/End*)
   - Improves thread safety by cloning the FTP control connection for file transfers (optional)
   - Implements its own internal locking in an effort to keep transactions synchronized
+- **Extensible:**
   - Easily add support for more proxy types (simply extend [`FTPClientProxy`](https://github.com/hgupta9/FluentFTP/blob/master/FluentFTP/Proxy/FtpClientProxy.cs))
   - Easily add unsupported directory listing parsers (see the [`CustomParser`](https://github.com/hgupta9/FluentFTP/blob/f48af030b565237ddd5d7c8937378884d20e1627/FluentFTP.Examples/CustomParser.cs) example)
-- Transaction logging using `TraceListeners` (passwords are automatically omitted)
-- Examples for nearly all methods (see [Examples](https://github.com/hgupta9/FluentFTP/tree/master/FluentFTP.Examples))
-- SFTP is not supported as it is FTP over SSH, a completely different protocol (use [SSH.NET](https://github.com/sshnet/SSH.NET) for that)

 ## Releases